ashdabre/Greencart/README.md

 3. Ashal Dabre
 4. Prince Carval

-Project Abstract: GreenCart – A Sustainable E-Commerce Platform GreenCart is an eco-conscious e-commerce platform designed to promote sustainable shopping practices.
+Project Abstract: GreenCart – A Sustainable E-Commerce Platform.
+GreenCart is an eco-conscious e-commerce platform designed to promote sustainable shopping practices.
 The platform aims to connect environmentally responsible vendors with eco-aware consumers, providing a marketplace where users can shop for products that minimize environmental impact.
 Key features of GreenCart include eco-friendly product filters, carbon footprint tracking, and integration with local green initiatives to promote sustainability.

 Domain and Tools: